MemeLens: Multilingual Multitask VLMs for Memes: State-of-the-Art (SOTA) Results

-To contextualize our results, we report previously published state-of-the-art (SOTA) or best-reported performance figures for each dataset and task considered in this work.
-All reported numbers are taken directly from the original dataset papers or subsequent benchmark studies and are provided for reference only.
+In order to contextualize our results, we report previously published state-of-the-art (SOTA) or best-reported performance figures for each dataset and task considered in this work, as summarized in Table~\ref{tab:sota}.
+Note that all reported numbers are taken directly from the original dataset papers or subsequent benchmark studies and are provided for reference only; we did not try to reproduce the published numbers.

-\paragraph{BanglaAbuseMeme.} For the BanglaAbuseMeme dataset, Das et al.~\cite{das-etal-2023-BanglaAbuseMeme} report the strongest results using CLIP-based multimodal models.
-Specifically, CLIP with concatenation achieves a Macro-F1 score of 71.66 on vulgarity detection, 68.28 on sarcasm detection, and 70.51 on abusive meme detection.

-\paragraph{RoMemes (Romanian).} For the Romanian RoMemes dataset, the best reported performance \cite{puaics2024romemes} on deepfake detection is achieved using ResNet101, with an accuracy of 0.971.
-For political meme detection, RoLLaMA-3-8B-Instruct achieves an accuracy of 0.62, as reported in the original RoMemes benchmark.

-\paragraph{HarMeme.} For HarMeme, Pramanick et al.~\cite{pramanick-etal-2021-detecting} report Macro-F1 scores of 53.85 for the Harm-C (COVID-19) subset and 64.70 for the Harm-P (political) subset under the harmful meme detection task.

-\paragraph{Multi3Hate.} For Multi3Hate, the benchmark reports zero-shot multimodal evaluation results across multiple cultures~\cite{multi3hate-naacl2025}.
-The best multimodal setting achieves accuracies of 75.8 (US), 72.2 (DE), 69.2 (MX), 63.1 (IN), and 68.7 (CN).
-These results consistently outperform unimodal baselines across all regions, highlighting the benefit of multimodal inputs.

-\paragraph{Prop2Hate.} For the Prop2Hate dataset, Alam et al.~\cite{alam2024propaganda} report a Macro-F1 score of 0.709 using a text+image fusion model for binary hateful meme detection.

-\paragraph{MAMI.} For the MAMI dataset, we report reference results from the original SemEval-2022 Task 5 paper by Fersini et al.~\cite{fersini-etal-2022-semeval}.
-Following the official evaluation protocol, we focus on the primary misogyny identification task and report performance using the F1 score.
-Results for fine-grained misogyny categories are not treated as independent datasets and are therefore not compared against prior work.

-\paragraph{MUTE.} For the Bengali MUTE dataset, Hossain et al.~\cite{hossain2022mute} report a weighted F1 score of 0.672 using a VGG16 image encoder combined with B-BERT for textual representations.

-\paragraph{MIMIC (Islamophobic Memes).} For the MIMIC Islamophobic memes dataset, Islam et al.~\cite{islam2024mimic} report a Macro-F1 score of 0.695 for binary Islamophobic hate detection.

-\paragraph{MMHS150K.} For MMHS150K, Gomez et al.~\cite{Gomez2020exploring} report an accuracy of 68.4 for multimodal hateful meme classification.

-\paragraph{Facebook Hateful Memes (FHM).} For the Facebook Hateful Memes dataset, Kmainasi et al.\cite{kmainasi-etal-2025-memeintel} report an accuracy of 0.792 using a multimodal LLaMA-based model with supervised fine-tuning.

-\paragraph{MET-Meme.} For MET-Meme, Xu et al.~\cite{xu-2022-metmeme} report strong performance on metaphor occurrence detection.
-Using a Multilingual BERT text encoder with VGG16 image features, the model achieves an F1-positive score of 0.8239 on the English subset, while a Multilingual BERT combined with ResNet50 achieves an F1-positive score of 0.7723 on the Chinese subset.

-\paragraph{Russian Toxic Memes Dataset.} For the Russian Toxic Memes Detection Dataset released on Zenodo, no established SOTA or benchmark results are available at the time of writing, as the dataset does not have an accompanying benchmark paper.